Introduction to Cryptography

 • The final grade is based on the scores obtained in the ongoing evaluation and the final exam.

-• The ongoing evaluation is based on exercises performed in class and assessment of implementations (50%), and two written tests (25% each) in the 8th and 14th weeks of didactic activity.
+• The ongoing evaluation is based on exercises performed in class and the assessment of implementations (50%), and on two written tests (25% each) in the 8th and 14th weeks of the didactic activity.
 Details about the basic principles and the grading method for ongoing evaluation are given during the first seminar.
-The ongoing evaluation score is measured on a scale from 0 to 100;
+The ongoing evaluation score is measured on a scale from 0 to 100.

-• To pass the course, students must get at least 45 points at the ongoing evaluation and the final exam.
+• To pass the course, students must get at least 45 points on each of the ongoing evaluation and the final exam.
 If this requirement is met, the final score is computed as the average of the two scores.
 The final grade is then obtained by converting the final score (division by 10 and usual rounding).

 Course Staff